By Roy Burner - Minister of the Gospel

 Closure to the world of sin; comes with a peace that is beyond understanding, that only God can give, through the acceptance of His Son (the Lord Jesus Christ).
 Jesus said: Peace I leave with you, my peace I give to you: not as the world gives, give I to you.
 Let not your heart be troubled, neither let it be afraid (John 14:27).

-Time for closure; the putting on of the new man in Christ, makes one wise unto salvation.
+Time for closure involves putting on the new man in Christ.
 Scripture reveals: If any man be in Christ, he is a new creature (or creation); old things are passed away (a time for closure of such); behold, all things are become new (2 Corinthians 5:17).

 A Bible commentary noted: A person perceives Christ in a new way.
 Old things are passed away; is a decisive break with the old life, at the moment of salvation.
 All things become new, stresses the abiding results of a union with Christ.